cmather/meteor-collection-hooks/README.md

 Provides before and after hooks for collections on the client and the server.

-This is just for examle.
+This is just for example.
 It's the same code used in EventedMind, but I've decided not to publish it as a package.

+This code provides similar functionality to, and is not to be confused with, the widely used [collection-hooks](https://github.com/matb33/meteor-collection-hooks) package [on Atmosphere](https://atmospherejs.com/package/collection-hooks).

 ## Usage